eduoncode/docling_tool/README.md

 # Docling Tool

-## Professional tool for batch document processing using docling
+## Tool for batch document processing using docling

 A robust and scalable solution for converting documents (PDF, DOCX, TXT) to Markdown using the `docling` library.
 The project follows Python development best practices with modular architecture, comprehensive testing, and intuitive command-line interface.